hypermoist/Hemis/doc/release-notes/draft-release-notes-6.0.0.md

 #### Protocol changes

-Starting with the enforcement block, masternode rewards and budget payments are paid as outputs of the coinbase transaction, instead of the coinstake transaction.
+Starting with the enforcement block, gamemaster rewards and budget payments are paid as outputs of the coinbase transaction, instead of the coinstake transaction.
 With this rule, a new opcode (`0xd2`) is introduced (see PR [#2275](https://github.com/hemis-Project/hemis/pull/2275)).
 It enforces the same rules as the legacy cold-staking opcode, but without allowing a "free" script for the last output of the transaction.
 The new opcode takes the name of `OP_CHECKCOLDSTAKEVERIFY`, and the legacy opcode (`0xd1`) is renamed to `OP_CHECKCOLDSTAKEVERIFY_LOF` (last-output-free).